The generalized second law in Euclidean Schwarzschild black hole: The Euclidean Field theory in a random environment

 The Birkhoff theorem on manifolds ensures that any vacuum spherical symmetric solution of the Einstein equation is locally isometric to a region in Schwarzschild spacetime.
 Therefore we start from the pseudo-Riemannian manifold with the Schwarzschild metric in a $d$-dimensional spacetime \cite{Myers:1986un}.
 The line element reads

 The Schawrzschild radius $r_s$ is proportional to the product of the $d$-dimensional Newton's constant and the black hole mass $M_{0}$,

-For simplicity, in the following we use that $G^{(d)}M_{0}=M$.
-With such a definition, in four dimensions, the quantity $M$ has unities of length.
+For simplicity, in the following we use $G^{(d)}M_{0}=M$.
+With such a definition, in four dimensions, the quantity $M$ has units of length.

-After a Wick rotation in the time coordinate we obtain the $d$-dimensional Hawking instanton, i.e., a positive definite Euclidean metric for $r>r_s$.
+After a Wick rotation, $t \to i\tau$, in the time coordinate we obtain the $d$-dimensional Hawking instanton, i.e., a positive definite Euclidean metric for $r>r_s$.

 This manifold has a conic singularity.
-The singularity in $r=r_s$ is removed if we assume that the imaginary time coordinate is a periodic coordinate with period $4\pi r_s/(d-3)$.
+The singularity in $r=r_s$ is removed if we assume that the imaginary time coordinate, $\tau$, is a periodic coordinate with period $4\pi r_s/(d-3)$.
 The bifurcate Killing horizon becomes a rotation axis.
 This Euclidean section of the Schwarzschild solution, with compactified imaginary time, is homeomorphic to $\mathbb{R}^{2}\times S^{2}$.

 In such a manifold one defines the Israel-Hawking-Hartle vacuum state.
 Any quantum field defined in this manifold behave as if they are being held at a temperature $\beta^{-1}=(d-3)/4\pi r_s$.
 In the Matsubara formalism, the periodicity in imaginary time is associated to finite temperature states, where the Euclidean space is homeomorphic to $S^{1}\times \mathbb{R}^{3}$ \cite{kadanoff1989,Landsman:1986uw}.
-Since that at principle we do not have mathematical control of our expressions on the infinite volume limit, one need to enclose the black hole within a finite-volume box imposing some boundary condition.
-From now on we assume Dirichlet boundary condition on the surface of the confining box.
+Since that, at principle, we do not have mathematical control of our expressions on the infinite volume limit.
+One need to enclose the black hole within a finite-volume box imposing some boundary conditions.
+From now on, we assume Dirichlet boundary conditions on the surface of the confining box.
 The volume total of the system is Vol$_{d}(\Omega) =\beta\,V_{d-1}$.
-Here we would like to point out that in the case of Euclidean interacting field theories confined in compact domais it is necessary to introduce surface counterterms \cite{Symanzik:1981wd,Diehl:1981zz,Fosco:1999rs,Caicedo:2002ft, Svaiter:2004ad, AparicioAlcalde:2005wxe}.
+Here we would like to point out that in the case of Euclidean interacting field theories confined in compact domains it is necessary to introduce surface counterterms to make interacting field theories pertubatively renormalizable \cite{Symanzik:1981wd,Diehl:1981zz,Fosco:1999rs,Caicedo:2002ft, Svaiter:2004ad, AparicioAlcalde:2005wxe}.

 In the following we do need to define our operators in the Riemannian manifold.
-Once in the next we are considering a scalar field, one will need the Lapace-Beltrami operator.
-In any smooth connected $d-$diemnsional Riemaniann manifold, $\mathcal{M}^d$, such a operator is defined by
+Once in what follows we are considering a scalar field, we shall need to define the Lapace-Beltrami operator.
+In any smooth connected $d-$dimensional Riemannian manifold, $\mathcal{M}^d$, such an operator is defined by